nickescobedo/Cambia/README.md

 ## Basic Usage
 1. Add `NickEscobedo\Cambia\CastRequestAttributes` trait to your request class.
 1. Add a `casts` function to your request class that returns an array.
-1. Access casts via request attributes `$request->attributes->get('inputKey')`.
+1. Access casts via request attributes `$request->castedInput('inputKey')`.
 Note: The request key must have be validated in rules before it will attempt to cast.

 ## Example
 ```php